herrmannj/smartvisu-widgets/README.md

 # smartvisu-widgets
-provides a collection a powerful widgets by various authors
+provides a collection of powerful widgets by various authors